ClapeyronThermo/Clapeyron.jl/docs/OpenSAFT_development.md

 3. generating physical properties out of the EoS.

 ## 1. Importing parameters
 OpenSAFT is designed such that raw data files can systematically extracted so that the developer will be able to focus on writing the EoS.
 The database extraction is handled by the functions in ```utils/extractdatabase.jl```.
+A full documentation of how this is set up will be written in the near future, but the details of the implementation are not necessary for the EoS developer.

 Currently, the raw data files are formatted as CSVs with a semicolon delimiter (techinically DSVs), with the headers on the third row.
 We currently support three parameter data files for each EoS: